Cratis/Chronicle/Documentation/get-started/quickstart/console.md

 > Note: The code leverages a `Globals` object that is found as part of the full sample and is configured with the
 > MongoDB database to use.

-The method `Onboarded` does not come from the `IReactor` interface.
-The `IReactor` interface is in fact just a marker interface used for discovery purposes.
-Everything you put on a reactor is convention based.
-As long as you follow the convention, the methods will be picked up and called.
+The method `Onboarded` is not defined by the `IReactor` interface.
+The `IReactor` interface serves as a marker interface for discovery purposes.
+Methods in a reactor are convention-based, meaning they will be automatically detected and invoked as long as they adhere to the expected signature conventions.

-Supported signatures are:
+Supported method signatures include:

 ```csharp
 void <MethodName>(EventType @event);